AITeeToolkit/aws-fargate-cdk/docs/MULTI_ENVIRONMENT_DEPLOYMENT.md

 # Or deploy specific stack with loop
-for env in dev staging prod; do cdk deploy RedisStack-$env --context env=$env --require-approval never done
+for env in dev staging prod; do cdk deploy --all --context env=$env --require-approval never done

 # Note: You cannot deploy multiple environment stacks in one command like: